Wireless SLEs

 What Do You Want to Do?

-Service-level experiences (SLEs) help you understand a user's wireless network experience.
-Juniper APs collect key data of every user's wireless experience and normalizes the data to a user minute metric, which is then rolled up in the Juniper Mist cloud, which applies machine learning to create useful information.
-From the dashboard, you can visualize the data for the entire organization, individual sites, or even individual clients.
-For more information, see the Wireless SLEs chapter of this guide.
+Mist service level expectations (SLEs) help you understand a user's wireless network experience.
+Juniper APs collect key data about every user's wireless experience, upload it to the cloud, then the Juniper Mist portal normalizes the data to a user minute metric.
+Then the Juniper Mist portal applies machine learning to create measurable and actionable information about successful connections, time to connect, wireless throughput and more.
+From the various Mist dashboards, you can visualizethis information across the entire organization, individual sites, or even individual clients.